Vietnam Airlines: Financial performance

-Vietnam Airlines has enjoyed an average of 37% increase in passengers flown per year until 1997, when the Asian Financial Crisis and other contributing causes led to a loss in profits for the airline.
+Vietnam Airlines enjoyed an average of 37% increase in passengers flown per year the 1997 Asian financial crisis and other contributing causes led to a loss in profits for the airline.
 Nevertheless, the airline remained profitable throughout the crisis.
 In 1996, the airline carried 2.5 million passengers, up 18% from 1995.
 The airline carried more than 4 million passengers in 2002, which is an 18% increase over the previous year.
 Its cargo traffic also climbed 20% during the same period, resulting in a 2002 profit of US$35.77 million.

 Despite the severe acute respiratory syndrome (SARS) outbreak, the airline posted a US$26.2 million profit for 2003.
 In 2006, it carried 6.8 million passengers (3.7 million international) and earned revenue of nearly US$1.37 billion (first 11 months).
 Vietnam Airlines carried more than 9 million passengers, of which 4 million were international travellers in 2007, the year which saw the airline earning a gross profit of US$23 million from a revenue of US$1.23 billion.
 It also transported 115,100 tonnes of cargo.
 In 2009, the airline's revenue was US$1.3 billion, compared to US$1.56 billion it earned the previous year.
 During this period, Vietnam Airlines carried 9.3 million passengers.
 According to Anna.aero, Vietnam Airlines' passenger capacity for 2010 rose 30% over the same period of the previous year.
 This also coincided with the increase in capacity at Vietnamese airports, at 21%.
 In 2012, the company's total revenue totalled US$2.4 billion, with profits totalling US$3.3 million.
 The following year, the carrier posted a US$25 million gross profit.

 Vietnam Airlines held about 40% of the market share of international passengers flying to and from Vietnam in February 2012.
 At the time, Vietnam Airlines controlled 77% share of the domestic aviation market, with 14% covered by Jetstar Pacific.
 As of December 2012, Vietnam Airlines controlled just below 70% of the domestic market share.

 In July 2021, it was announced that Vietnam Airlines employees can buy 70 million shares as strategic shareholder ANA Holdings transferred 70 million shares to 15,100 employees of the Vietnam Airlines Group.

 Subsidiaries and affiliates

 Vietnam Airlines Group has at least 20 subsidiaries and affiliates.
-By the end of its restructuring in 2015, the company will have offloaded its stakes in more than 10 enterprises.
+By the end of its restructuring in 2015, the company planned to have offloaded its stakes in more than 10 enterprises.